bigeasy/strata/diary.md

 replace insert and delete indexes with the actual keys.
 That would only change delete log entries, since we can extract the key from the record.

+## Null Keys

+No. We've already decided that there are no duplicate keys, but we've provided a solution, a simulated duplicate key using a series value.
+Now, what is going to be more common, duplicate keys?
+Or an index that permits a single null?

+Shaking my head gear clear of all this hanging on.

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.